/ 11 min read /

 By implementing security features such as row-level security and permissions configuration, organizations should be able to control and restrict which customer sees what data, as well as the permissions given to each customer per shared report.

-Any effective integrated BI tool ought to offer some form of self-service functionality.
+Any effective embedded analaytics software ought to offer some form of self-service exploration.
 Some, for instance, allow users to do as much as design their models and queries.

-Following the above use cases and criteria, we make a list of best embedded BI tools.
+Following the above use cases and criteria, we make a list of the 10 best embedded BI tools.
 Let’s dive in.

 01. Holistics BI

 In Holistics, analysts build and maintain analytics logic in Holistics semantic modeling layer.
-Non-analyst - account managers, data consumers - can then build dashboards without writing SQL.
-These reports can be easily embedded or shared with external stakeholders via email, slack, webhooks, etc.
+Non-analysts - account managers, and data consumers - can then build and deliver embedded dashboards without writing SQL.
+These reports can also be shared with external stakeholders via one-time shareable links to email, Slack, webhooks, etc.

 Holistics' White-Label Dashboards